aminaatta110-source/AutoZyme./README.md

 ones.
 Scored with gradient-boosted trees and sorted within each case.

 **Layer 3** (`app.py`) — Streamlit dashboard: autosome map of the individual's blocks, ranked shortlist, per-gene evidence panel.
+Browses the included evaluation cohort.

+**Upload prototype** (`app_upload.py`) — the same layers run on a new VCF you upload, instead of a case already in the cohort.
+Parsing, ROH detection and candidate assembly run immediately; ranking needs a CADD round-trip, since CADD is an external batch service and not something that returns instantly.
+See "Score a new sample" below.

 ## Try it